 What kind of credit is available?

-Loans are the other main form of credit, where a lender loans an amount of money to a borrower, which is then paid back in installments over a period of time.
+Loans (like those offered through CashLady) are the recognisable form of consumer credit.
+Unlike credit cards, loan providers require borrowers to repay the loan (plus applicable interest) across a fixed period.
+The details of this agreement can be found in a contract called a credit agreement.
 The loan might be for a specific purpose – for example, a mortgage loan to fund the purchase of a house – or it might be a more general loan that the borrower is going to use for something else.

 Which type of credit is best?

-The type of credit that works best will depend on what the money is to be used for and how the borrower wants to make the repayments.
-For smaller loans that are to be repaid quickly, payday loans are ideally suited.
-Larger amounts of money, and less pressure to repay straight away, are better structured as personal loans, payable in numerous installments.
+There is no definitive answer to what type of credit that is best.
+The answer will depend on what the money is to be used for and how long the borrower wants to make the repayments.
+For smaller loans that are to be repaid quickly, payday loans are often ideally suited.
+Larger amounts of money and less pressure to repay straight away are better structured as personal loans, payable in numerous instalments.
 For something specific, such as a house or car, a mortgage or a car loan respectively are the best products.

 A credit report is essentially a collection of information that is designed to show how well someone can manage borrowing.
 Lenders will usually consult a credit report before deciding whether or not to extend credit to a borrower.
 The credit report will contain details of all previous borrowings, including mobile phone contracts, mortgages, credit cards, overdrafts and will help lenders to decide whether or not to approve an application.